2nd ANNUAL DADDYING FILM FESTIVAL & FORUM (D3F) ANNOUNCES

 Virtual D3F Attendees Voted to Select Dad, Student, and Indie Winners – Festival Boasted Broad Diversity of Official Selections and Considered Submissions Representing 21 Countries Worldwide

-CHEVY CHASE, MD – June 11, 2023 – The Daddying Film Festival & Forum (D3F), the first and only film festival focused exclusively on promoting the importance of positive dad involvement for kids and families, announced today its Atticus Award-Winning Films created by dads/dad figures, elementary through undergraduate students, and other indie filmmakers.
+CHEVY CHASE, MD – June 11, 2023 – The Daddying Film Festival & Forum (D3F), the world's first and only film festival focused exclusively on promoting the importance of positive dad involvement for kids and families, announced today its Atticus Award-Winning Films created by dads/dad figures, elementary through undergraduate students, and other indie filmmakers.
 The 2023 D3F Atticus Award Winners are:

 Sleepwalking by Nirvan and Aylin Parham, Sweden (Elementary)